deatrich/doc-with-pandoc-markdown/setup-files.md

 ### Template for a new chapter or section: *chapter-template.md* {#i-chapter}

-When creating new markdown files which are part of your project you can copy *chapter-template.md* to your new file.
-This file has skeleton markdown lines in it.
+When creating new Markdown files which are part of your project you can copy *chapter-template.md* to your new file instead of starting from scratch.
+This file has skeleton Markdown lines in it.

 ### Metadata needed by pandoc: *metadata.md* {#i-metadata}